-One of the best ways to wind down before bed is to practice some form of gratitude meditation.
-This will help you focus on the good in your life while getting rid of any negative feelings or thoughts that might be keeping you up at night.
-In addition, it will let go of all those stresses from the day which are often what keep us up at night, but we don’t realize until they’re gone!
+One of the best ways to wind down before bed is to practice gratitude meditation.
+This will help you focus on the good in your life while eliminating any negative feelings or thoughts that might keep you up at night.
+In addition, it will let go of all the stress from the day, which often keeps us up at night, but we don’t realize until they’re gone!

 Gratitude before bed has been shown to reduce stress hormones like cortisol and adrenaline levels while increasing serotonin levels – both vital for deep sleep with no interruptions.